 Also Serving the Areas of Glen Burnie, Columbia, Silver Spring, Frederick, Anne Arundel and Howard Counties

 In Maryland, wage and hour issues are governed by the Maryland Wage Payment and Collection Law (the “Maryland Wage Payment Law”), the Maryland Wage and Hour Law, and the federal Fair Labor Standards Act (FLSA).
 All three laws apply to employers in the private sector, while government employers are exempt from the Maryland statutes and must only comply with the FLSA.
 Together, these laws provide several important protections for qualifying employees in Maryland; and, when employers violate these protections, employees are well within their rights to hold them accountable.
+If you believe your employer has violated any of the protections, call our Annapolis wage issues lawyer and find out if you have a case.

 Common Wage and Hour Disputes